 Advice on Virtual Outsourcing — For Both Clients and Freelancers

-Working in this model as both a marketing freelancer and a hiring client for my business as well as client projects has allowed me to learn a few things.
-This post provides some tips based on my experience which both clients and freelancers new to the world of virtual outsourcing may find helpful.
+I’ve worked in the virtual/remote model as both a marketing freelancer and a hiring client for my business and client projects since 2012.
+So, I’ve learned a few things.
+Whether you want to hire a virtual freelancer or start your own freelancing career, this post gives tips based on my experience that both clients and freelancers new to the world of virtual outsourcing may find helpful.

-Whether you are a DIY startup needing short-term worker bees or a large business needing to fill critical gaps in your workforce, virtual freelancers can help.
-However, a perception that I sometimes read or hear is that there is a lack of “quality” freelancers out there.
+Whether you are a DIY startup needing short-term workers or a large business needing to fill critical gaps in your workforce, virtual freelancers can help.
+However, a perception that I sometimes read or hear is that there is a lack of quality freelancers out there.
 I think that’s partly because it’s a numbers game.
-For example, virtual freelance platforms such as oDesk, Elance, Guru, etc. showcase millions of freelancers from all over the world, many of whom are not full-time, committed or qualified.
+For example, virtual freelance platforms (such as Upwork or Fiverr) showcase millions of freelancers from all over the world, many of whom are not full-time, committed or qualified.
 It can also be that people with these complaints are focused on finding the cheapest workers and were perhaps disappointed with the result.
 Therefore yes, it can be a challenge to find the best and brightest, particularly if you are dependent on nothing more than keywords and search engines to find folks.

 I have hired plenty of quality virtual freelancers for my projects, but finding them isn’t easy.
 I invest a lot of time up front to determine the scope of the assignment, the type of talent I need and the amount I want/need to invest.
 Also, I rate my projects on a scale of 1-5 on whether it’s critical to find the best or if I can get by with anyone who is available.
 I invest heavily in searching on freelancer platforms and pinging my network so that I can research a variety of people and build a short list of quality candidates ahead of time (rather than posting a job and seeing what comes in).
 This is important stuff and I want to get it right as it costs me much more time/money later if I’m not thoughtful about the process.

-Today I have a steady pool of help, and my freelancer peeps rave about working with me.
-I stand out as someone who knows what she’s doing and is considerate of people’s talent, input and workload.
+Today I have a steady pool of help, and my freelancer peeps like working with me.
+I stand out as someone who knows what she’s doing and is considerate of people’s talent, input, and workload.
 I make it a partnership and therefore it’s a win/win.
 What a concept, right?

 Tips if you want to hire a virtual freelancer: